dj-d/clique-cbmc/README.md

 ### C Script
 - [ ] Improve control of the vertices belonging to the clique
 - [ ] Improve the vertex array (use a boolean array instead of integers array)
+- [ ] Use "bitvector" API, to improve memory space

 ### Python Script